alphagov/govuk-import-export-prototype/guidance/moving-scotch-whisky-out-of-scotland.markdown

   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---

+There are special rules for exporting Scotch whisky outside of Scotland.

+##Single malt whisky

+Single malt Scotch whisky must not be bottled, or re-bottled, outside Scotland.

+The bottle must be:

+- no more than 2 litres
+- glass, or another substance that's 'inert' (not chemically reactive)
+- labelled 'retail sale'

+##Other Scotch whiskies

-You can’t move single grain Scotch whisky, blended malt Scotch whisky, blended grain Scotch whisky or blended Scotch whisky outside Scotland unless it’s:
+You can only export single grain, blended malt, blended grain or blended Scotch whisky outside Scotland to an ‘[approved bulk importer.](https://customs.hmrc.gov.uk/sdvlookup/showAllBulkImporter.action)’ This is someone outside Scotland who blends, bottles or labels Scotch whisky to sell on.

-* in bulk
-* being sent to someone who’s [met all the requirements](https://customs.hmrc.gov.uk/sdvlookup/showAllBulkImporter.action)

-You can move single malt whisky in smaller quantities.

-You may need to [check if you meet the criteria](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/236297/scotch-whisky-technical-file-130829.pdf) for Scotch whisky first.

-[Question for SME: What quantity qualifies as ‘bulk’?]

-##Moving whisky around the UK

-If you’re outside Scotland and want to receive Scotch whisky in bulk, you’ll need to apply for the verification scheme.

-[Do they only need to apply if they plan to sell them to be blended, bottled or labelled?]

-###Applying
+You must not export these whiskies in a wooden cask or holder.

+The bottle must be:

+- labelled 'retail sale'
+- glass, or another substance that's 'inert' (not chemically reactive)

+###Apply to blend, bottle or label Scotch outside Scotland

-You’ll need to:
+You need to:

 * [register as a bulk importer](http://www.hmrc.gov.uk/tools/spiritdrinksapplication/sdvbulkimporter.htm)
-* [sign up for the ‘undertaking cover’](http://www.hmrc.gov.uk/tools/spiritdrinksapplication/sdvundertaking.htm)to move your goods outside the UK
+* [sign up for the ‘undertaking cover’](http://www.hmrc.gov.uk/tools/spiritdrinksapplication/sdvundertaking.htm) to export your goods outside Scotland

-###Pay a fee
+You'll need to pay a fee of £xxx.

-You’ll get an invoice covering the fee for your registration and verification.
-You should pay the amount you owe within 30 days of the date on the invoice.

-[Question for SME: Could we indicate how much this will be or how it’s calculated?]

-##Moving whisky outside the UK

-You can’t move any Scotch whisky unless it’s in a bottle made from inert material with a label for ‘retail sale’.

-You can’t move the following products in a wooden cask or holder:

-* single grain Scotch whisky
-* blended malt Scotch whisky
-* blended grain Scotch whisky
-* blended Scotch whisky

-###Single malt Scotch whisky

-If you move single malt Scotch whisky your bottle must also be a maximum of 2 litres.

- Single Malt Scotch Whisky may not be bottled, or re-bottled, outside Scotland.
+[Question for SME: How much is the fee?
+How long does it take to register and to get undertaking cover?]